Our #1 Tip For Reducing COGs In Your Restaurant

 Pick your top-selling or highest-cost dishes and create a recipe card for each.
 Write down the ingredient weights (before and after prep), yield percentages, exact portion size and prep steps.
 Use scales, scoops and ladles to help your cooks stay consistent.

 Do a quick yield test on proteins and produce.
-Weigh before trimming, prep as usual, weigh again, and note the usable portion.
-That gives you your real cost per usable unit, which is what you need for pricing and purchasing decisions.
+Weigh items before trimming, prep as usual, then weigh again to determine the usable portion.
+This gives you the true cost per usable unit essential information for pricing and purchasing decisions and a key step in Reducing COGs In Your Restaurant.

 Once you have your recipes and portions in place, train your team.
 Five minutes at the lineup each day to review portioning and waste tracking can work wonders.
 Keep a simple waste log to see where spoilage or overproduction is happening.
 It doesn’t have to be fancy; a clipboard or shared spreadsheet does the job.

-Once you have your recipes and portions under control, a lot of other cost-cutting tactics become more effective.
-You can link your POS and inventory, so you can see food costs in near real time.
-You can also compare suppliers based on what you actually use, not just the invoice price.
+Once your recipes and portions are under control, many other cost-cutting tactics become far more effective.
+You can link your POS and inventory to view food costs in near real time, and you can compare suppliers based on what you actually use, not just the invoice price.
+These systems make Reducing COGs In Your Restaurant easier and more accurate.
+Additionally, breweries looking to optimize operations can explore the R&D Tax Credit for Breweries, which can provide valuable financial relief for research and development activities, making your cost management strategy even more impactful.

 What To Do Next?

-You don’t have to overhaul your entire operation overnight, but if you’re looking to reduce your COGs, we suggest starting with our #1 tip.
-Even small changes, when done consistently, can shave several points off your food cost percentage, without changing the guest experience.
+You don’t have to overhaul your entire operation overnight, but if you’re focused on Reducing COGs In Your Restaurant, start with our #1 tip.
+Even small, consistent changes can shave several points off your food cost percentage without affecting the guest experience.

-If your books are in order and your accounts are organized correctly, you’ll be able to see the impact of these changes quite quickly.
-The idea is to start somewhere and make tweaks along the way.
+If your books are in order and your accounts are organized correctly, you’ll be able to see the impact of these changes quickly.
+The key to Reducing COGs In Your Restaurant is simply to start somewhere, track your progress, and make smart tweaks along the way.

 At U-Nique Accounting, we’re a team of accounting experts with years of experience working with restaurants and breweries.
-If you need more clarity in your monthly financial reports, then book a meeting with us below.
+If you need more clarity in your monthly financial reports, then book a meeting with us below and hear how we specialize in using Xero to track and report your finances..

 We’d love to help you lower your restaurant’s costs so you can focus on what you do best – delighting your guests.